SynapseMedia/nucleus/README.md

 ## Installing

-You can use pip to install nucleus with e.g.:

-`pip install nucleus-sdk`
+Try nucleus!
+Install is simple using pip: `pip install nucleus-sdk`

 Before using `nucleus`, FFmpeg and IPFS must be installed.